Skip to main content

 Each of the entrepreneurs has borne the tax that has been passed on to them by their supplier, this fee being the amount that they can deduct when submitting their corresponding VAT self-assessments.

-The final impact, that is, the tax paid by the final consumer as VAT, has been 105 euros, which comes from multiplying the final price of the product, 500 euros, by the tax rate of 21%.
-This tax has been paid into the Public Treasury little by little by each businessman or professional based on the value added to the good or service in its specific production and distribution phase.
+The final impact, that is, the tax paid by the final consumer in the form of VAT, was 105 euros, which comes from multiplying the final price of the product, 500 euros, by the tax rate of 21%.
+This tax has been paid into the Treasury little by little by each businessman or professional based on the added value of the good or service in its specific phase of production and distribution.

-The tax is ultimately paid by the final consumer of the goods, but those who pay it to the Treasury are the businessmen or professionals who provide the services or deliver the goods.
+The tax is ultimately paid by the final consumer of the goods, but those who pay it into the Treasury are the businessmen or professionals who provide the services or deliver the goods.